Azure/autorest.clicommon/README.md

         - clicommon-output-file
 ```
 - File 'clicommon-name-mapping.yaml' will be generated containing the simplified code model which can be looked up for the name of operationGroup, operation, parameter, schema, property, enum, enumValue
+- Additional output files for debugging purpose will be generated if --debug is set

 #### Samples